 Dragon Age 4 almost has to take place in Tevinter.
-The mage-run society with the diverging branch of the Chantry has been the mythical boogeyman of every Dragon Age game so far.
+The mage-run society with the diverging branch of the Chantry has been the mythical boogeyman throughout the series.
 Not only did the final Trespasser DLC for Dragon Age Inquisition end with the Inquisitor stabbing Tevinter with a dagger (not at all subtle), but there have been plenty of very promising signs leading us to the northern country since then.

 Back in April 2019, Kotaku published a report on the history (and future) of Dragon Age 4's development.
 Among other details, it found that the original incarnation of the next game, codenamed Joplin at the time, was set in Tevinter.
 "You’d play as a group of spies in Tevinter Imperium," the report says.

 That version of Dragon Age 4 was subsequently cancelled as BioWare's Edmonton branch pivoted to assist developing first Mass Effect Andromeda and then Anthem.
 Dragon Age 4 has since been resurrected under the new codename Morrison.
 It's possible that the new codename comes with a new location, but setting the next installment of the series in Tevinter feels like a foundational element that likely would not have changed.

 Most recently, several Dragon Age writers collaborated on a collection of short stories called Tevinter Nights.